Ni-Kit-Mht/test-project-multiplayer/README.md

 npm run build
 ```

-You might want to configure the `vite.config.ts` file
+You might want to configure the `vite.config.ts` file to host it in github pages.
 ```ts
 import { defineConfig } from 'vite'
 import react from '@vitejs/plugin-react'